wso2/cellery/docs/cellery-syntax.md

     return cellery:createImage(petCell, untaint iName);
 }
 ```
-The autoscale policy defined by the developer can be overriden at the runtime by providing a different policy at the runtime.
+The Auto-scale policy defined by the developer can be overridden at the runtime by providing a different policy at the runtime.

+##### 2. Zero-scaling

+Zero scaling is powered by [Knative](https://knative.dev/v0.6-docs/).
+The zero-scaling have minimum replica count 0, and hence when the
+component did not get any request, the component will be terminated and it will be running back once a request was directed to the component.

 A zero-scaling policy can be defined as below.
 ```ballerina